 During times of crisis, we must take exceptional care to ask others – employees and clients alike – how they are, and how we can be of assistance.
 Supporting others in this capacity creates mutually reinforcing resilience.

 Fostering connections is more than literal social interactions.
 Work in isolation can be imbued with meaning and purpose that is socially relevant.
 This requires a clear understanding and connection over shared goals within an organization.
 Practices for bringing employees together over common goals depend on the nature of the organization.
 For some smaller companies, the process might be more informal and collaborative.
 For larger institutions, goals might require explicit communication from leaders.
 Regardless, companies have an opportunity to connect their employees to a greater purpose under the current circumstances.

 For MDRG, fostering stronger connections amongst employees means not just holding a weekly happy hour and connecting over lunch via Zoom, but also focusing on a significant and meaningful question: how this crisis will impact life and consumption practices in the United States?
 Over the last few weeks, our teams have been engaged and connected through our shared focus on this question, which serves to imbue everyday tasks with a sense of meaning and relevance.
-An example of some of our work focused on this question is available here: “Insights for the Future”.

 As we recommend in the next section, asking questions is not just a means to bring people together, but a vital part of preparing for the aftermath of COVID-19.